ayush-that/FinVeda/README.md

    git checkout -b feature/your-feature

    # Make your changes, whether they're bug fixes, new features, or improvements.
+   # add the change in your branch
+   git add .

    # Commit your changes with descriptive commit messages.
    git commit -m "Add your descriptive commit message here" git push origin feature/your-feature